annaesvensson/yellow-language/README.md

 ## How to make a translation

+When you install a website you are greeted with a hello in your language.
+If your language is missing, make a translation.
 Start with the [English language file](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.php) or one of the [available languages](https://github.com/annaesvensson/yellow-language/tree/main/translations).
-This will show you which text lines and text fragments are included in a language.
-It is enough if you translate the English language file and put it into a new folder.
+This will show you which text lines and text fragments are available.
+It is enough if you translate the English language file.
 A maintainer can take care of everything else.
 Did you make a translation?
 Fork this repository.
 Upload your changes to GitHub and create a pull request for the repository `annaesvensson/yellow-language`.

 ## How to improve a translation